Thank you for the Disclaimer.

-On the ground, Fouquet waved her wand, and the stream of sand solidified into a pillar, with Ryan trapped at its very top in a large dense ball.
+On the ground, a now uncloaked Miss Longueville adjusted her glasses before she waved her wand, and the stream of sand solidified into a pillar, with Ryan trapped at its very top in a large dense ball.
 Keeping her wand pointed at it she waved it again, and streams of sand lifted off and snaked away, before turning around and solidifying into long spears at their ends.

 "It's such a shame it has to end like this," she lamented.

-Fouquet, coughing, got up and found Tabitha, now wearing a tiny gold crown denoting her as winner of the Familiar Exhibition, seated atop her dragon, with her staff pointed squarely at her.
+With several coughs Miss Longueville got up and found Tabitha, wearing a tiny gold crown denoting her as winner of the Familiar Exhibition, seated atop her dragon with her staff pointed squarely at her.
 "The Gallian…?"